 I only came to Bologna because the airline routing to Sicily worked best this way.
 Wow - it’s amazing.
 A glorious cornucopia of wonderful architecture.
 Why isn’t it on more bucket lists?
 Bologna is the historic capital of the Emilia-Romagna region, in northern Italy and the oldest university town in the world.
+(The university was founded in 1088.)
 It has three nicknames: La Dotta (“the learned one”- for its famed university), La Grassa (“the fat one”- for it's cuisine), and La Rossa (“the red one”- a reference to the red rooftops throughout the city).

 My hotel is just off the mammoth and wonderful Piazza Maggiore, lined with the usual arched colonnades, cafes and medieval and Renaissance structures, the City Hall, the Fountain of Neptune and the Basilica di San Petronio with the fascinating contrast in its unfinished brick and marble facade.
 The Palazzo Communale (much more evocative than City Hall) has those incredible swallowtail crenellations.
 I think it’s called Ghibelline style.